opencog/atomspace/README.md

 ready to move up to the next level.

 ### Atoms and Values
-One of the primary conceptual distinctions in Atomese are between "Atoms" and "Values".
+One of the primary conceptual distinctions in Atomese is between "Atoms" and "Values".
 The distinction is made for both usability and performance.
 Atoms are: